otto-torino/tazebao/README.md

 - enjoy
   `http://localhost:8000`

+E-mails are queued and sent in blocks.
+The scheduling is managed with crontab, but the queue preparation is managed asynchronously with a celery task.
+That's because preparing thousand of e-mails for sending is a dispendious job to do within a request, and it would require a not-pleasant timeout setting.

+To start celery services:

+- `supervisord -c supervisord.conf.local`

+To monitor celery workers:

+- `supervisorctl -c supervisord.conf.local`
+  inside the prompt start, stop and see the status:
+  - start all
+  - stop all
+  - status

 ## Remote setup

-Remote setup is done with ansible, using the root user.
-Run
+Remote setup is done with ansible, using the root user, the scripts are configured for debian based distros.
+First you need to configure your remote host inventory and variables.

+Create a file `provisioning/ansible_remote_inventory` with the following content:

+    remote ansible_ssh_host=<YOUR_DOMAIN_HERE>

+then create a `provisioning/ansible_remote_variables` file:

+    ---
+    provisioning: 'remote'
+    domain: '<YOUR_DOMAIN_HERE>'
+    mysql_root_password: '<MYSQL_ROOT_PWD>'
+    db_user: '<CHOOSE_A_DB_USER>'
+    db_password: '<CHOOSE_A_DB_PWD>'
+    db_name: '<CHOOSE_A_DB_NAME>'
+    user: '<CHOOSE_THE_REMOTE_USER_TIED_TO_THE_APP>'
+    password: '<..AND_ITS_PWD>'
+    webapp_dir: '<REMOTE_WEBAPP_DIR>'

+Ok you're ready for the provisioning phase, launch

     $ bin/ansible_remote

-and provide the root password when prompted.
+and provide the remote root password when prompted.

-If all goes well now you should have your remote machine ready for deploy.
+If all goes well, now you should have your remote machine ready for deploy.
 Visit your domain and you should see a maintenance page already there.

+### Celery configuration

+Celery has a production ready configuration file you find in the ROOT of the repository:

+`supervisord.conf.production`

+You need to customize it in order to match your remote user and rempte paths, just edit the following section:

+    [program:tazebao-workers]
+    command=/home/tazebao/www/tazebao/.virtualenv/bin/celery --app=core.celery:app worker --loglevel=INFO
+    directory=/home/tazebao/www/tazebao/releases/current
+    user=tazebao
+    numprocs=1
+    stdout_logfile=/home/tazebao/www/tazebao/logs/celery-beat.log
+    stderr_logfile=/home/tazebao/www/tazebao/logs/celery-beat.log
+    autostart=true
+    autorestart=true
+    startsecs=10

+(in this case the user is __tazebao__ and the webapp remote dir is `/home/tazebao/www/tazebao`, leave the nested parts of the paths as they are, or it'll not work).

+As for now it is not uploaded during the provisioning phase with ansible, so you have to do it manually:

+    $ scp supervisord.conf.production USER@HOST:/PATH/TO/REMOTE/WEBAPP/DIR

 ### Troubleshooting